yunruse/trmnl-tricks/README.md

 ### FYI: Developer Edition is per device!

 If you buy multiple TRMNLs, Developer Edition - which allows you to do pretty much everything here - is per device.
+There are [official workarounds](https://help.usetrmnl.com/en/articles/11629486-calculating-byod-and-dev-edition-add-ons), however.

 Note that if you don't have Developer Edition, you can **install but not fork** a recipe.
-Keep this in mind if you want your recipe to be more accessible to others.
+If you're a developer, keep this in mind if you want your recipe to be more accessible to others.

 ### Installing vs Forking